MoreenRach/WWW_HTTP/README.md

 Please note: Our API has some rate limits applied (1 Request per Second) to provide the same quality of service to every student, so please be patient when testing with it.

+In case you do not know anything about JavaScript, we recommend [this short reference](https://developer.mozilla.org/en-US/docs/Learn/Getting_started_with_the_web/JavaScript_basics) for you.
+For starting with HTML5 we recommend [this guide](https://developer.mozilla.org/en-US/docs/Learn/HTML/Introduction_to_HTML/Getting_started).

 If you are not familiar with, you should check out the dev tools of your browser [Firefox](https://developer.mozilla.org/en-US/docs/Learn/Common_questions/What_are_browser_developer_tools), [Chrome](https://developers.google.com/web/tools/chrome-devtools/).

 ## Plain task